ThienVie/thienviet12/README.md

 - 👋 Hi, I’m @ThienVie
-- 👀 I’m interested in games, swimming, sprinting, codinf.
+- 👀 I’m interested in games, swimming, sprinting and coding.
 - 🌱 I’m currently learning python.
 (3.9)
 - 💞️ I’m looking to collaborate on [I don't know what it is]
 - 📫 How to reach me ...
 [Maybe later]